 Far from a motivational line, 2 Chronicles 16:9 is actually a rebuke.

-The truth in these words are contrasted with the behavior of King Asa toward the end of his life.
+The truth in these words is contrasted with the behavior of King Asa toward the end of his life.
 Things began to go haywire for him, as we see in 2 Chronicles 16:2.
-Judah would be at war with Israel.
-Asa, king of Judah, rather than relying on the Lord for victory, goes out to buy help from Syria.
+Judah was at war with Israel.
+Asa, king of Judah, goes out to buy help from Syria rather than relying on the Lord for victory.
 This is not sharp military tactic—it is faithlessness.

 Asa didn’t get this.
 Will we?
 Will we learn from this story?

 There are at least two points to take with us.
 First, God supports us.
-Second, his support is to those whose heart is blameless.
+Second, His support is for those whose hearts are blameless.

 God Supports Us

 God supports us and it will never be the other way around.
-We don’t support God, or help him, or give him anything as though he has any need.
+We don’t support God, or help Him, or give Him anything as though He had any need.
 Self-sufficiency is what it means to be God.
-Only he is independant.
-Only he is satisfied within himself in everlasting joy.
-This truth is pervasive in the Bible: Job 41:11; Psalm 50:9–12; Acts 17:24–25; Romans 11:35–36; 1 Peter 4:10–11 (See John Piper’s explanation).
+Only He is independent.
+Only he is satisfied within Himself in everlasting joy.
+This truth is pervasive throughout the Bible: Job 41:11; Psalm 50:9–12; Acts 17:24–25; Romans 11:35–36; 1 Peter 4:10–11.

-To act contrary to this, to act as if we give God something, is actually our attempt to play his role.
-To act as if we do him favors is our subtle attempt to put ourselves in his place and project upon him creaturely need.
-It is a false religion, and a popular one at that.
+To act contrary to this, to act as if we give God something, is actually our attempt to play His role.
+To act as if we do Him favors is our subtle attempt to put ourselves in His place and project upon Him creaturely need.
+This is false religion, and a popular one at that.

-Be overwhelmed today that God is God and you are his.
-The reason your heart beats is because he speaks it.
-All that you have is given to you by him.
+Be overwhelmed today that God is God and you are His.
+The reason your heart beats is because He speaks it.
+All that you have is given to you by Him.
 Don’t ignore this wonder.
-Let us be humbled by it.
+Be humbled by it.

 This verse gets more specific.
-God’s action on behalf of his creatures is peculiar to those whose hearts are blameless toward him.
-Now what does this mean?
-Considering the story of Asa and Hanani’s rebuke, we see that the parallel to blamelessness is trusting the Lord.
+God’s action on behalf of His creatures is peculiar to those whose hearts are blameless toward Him.
+What does this mean?
+In light of the story of Asa, and Hanani’s rebuke, we see that the parallel to blamelessness is trusting the Lord.

 Here’s the snapshot: Asa didn’t rely on God, therefore God doesn’t support him in battle.
-Verse 9 gives us the rationale that God supports those whose hearts are blameless toward him. . . which means, to not trust God (like Asa) is to not have a blameless heart.
+Verse 9 gives us the rationale that God supports those whose hearts are blameless toward him.
+This means to not trust God (like Asa) is to not have a blameless heart.
 And the converse is true, to trust God means to have a blameless heart.

 Asa’s problem was that he didn’t rely on God.
 He didn’t have faith.
-He ignored who the Lord is and what he has said.
+He ignored Who the Lord is and what He had said.
 This goes to show that God’s work on our behalf is not generic.
-It is focused on all his promises made sure in Jesus—promises that we will only taste if we trust in him.
+It is focused on all His promises secured in Jesus—promises that we will only taste if we trust in Him.